hnieto/DVD-Video-Archiver/README.md

 provide the correct flags to ffmpeg and [HandBrakeCLI](https://trac.handbrake.fr/wiki/CLIGuide).
 These tools will produce a [Matroska](http://www.matroska.org/) production quality file and an MP4 streaming copy.

+**IMPORTANT**
+After downloading HandBrakeCLI from http://handbrake.fr/downloads2.php, make sure you add the application to your PATH.

 ## SSIM